Otumian-empire/swift-python/exercise20b.md

         # constructor method of the child class to match
         # the parent class
         super().__init__(color, legs)
-        # this saves you from doing
+        # this saves us from doing
         # self.color = color
         # self.legs = legs
         self.is_big = is_big